Diplomatic Training with the United Nations

 Professors and Administration

-Faculty involved in the New York Graduate Plan will consist of the Nonviolence International-NY executive team.
-The Faculty’s primary role will be guiding program participants through all workshops, match students with a Civil Society coalition in Nonviolence International New York’s network, and provide ongoing support.
+leadership Teams involved in the New York Graduate Plan will consist of the Nonviolence International-NY executive team, facilitators and Professors, & numerus guest speakers.
+The teams’s primary role will be guiding program participants through all workshops, match students with a Civil Society coalition in Nonviolence International New York’s network, and provide ongoing support.

 more info +